Table of Contents

-The patient is a 31-year-old woman who presented with biochemically unequivocal bilateral pheochromocytomas.
+The patient is a 31-year-old female who presented with biochemically unequivocal bilateral pheochromocytomas.
 She had symptoms of hypertension and palpitations, which prompted further investigation by her primary care doctor.
-Her laboratory work-up was significant for elevated free plasma metanephrines at 642 pg/mL (reference range <57 pg/mL) and normetanephrine at 2284 pg/mL (reference <148 pg/mL) as well as elevated urinary metanephrines, consistent with a pheochromocytoma.
+Her laboratory workup was significant for elevated free plasma metanephrines at 642 pg/ml (reference range < 57 pg/mL) and normetanephrine at 2284 pg/ml (reference < 148 pg/ml) as well as elevated urinary metanephrines, consistent with a pheochromocytoma.
 Cross-sectional imaging included a CT of the abdomen with IV contrast.
-The CT revealed bilateral adrenal nodules with pre-contrast Hounsfield units and overall imaging characteristics of bilateral pheochromocytoma (Figure 1).
-Close review of her imaging demonstrated normal-appearing adrenal cortex tissue on the right side (Figure 2) that would be conducive to a cortical sparing adrenalectomy on this side.
+The CT revealed bilateral adrenal nodules with precontrast Hounsfield units and overall imaging characteristics of bilateral pheochromocytoma (Figure 1).
+A close review of her imaging demonstrated normal-appearing adrenal cortex tissue on the right side (Figure 2) that would be conducive to cortical-sparing adrenalectomy on this side.

-Because of her young age and the presence of bilateral tumors, she was investigated further for other MEN2A-associated tumors, specifically medullary thyroid cancer (MTC) and primary hyperparathyroidism.
-She was indeed found to have an elevated serum calcitonin level of 229 pg/mL (reference <5 pg/mL) and ultrasound and fine needle aspiration findings consistent with a MTC of the right thyroid lobe.
+Because of her young age and the presence of bilateral tumors, she was investigated further for other MEN2A-associated tumors, specifically medullary thyroid cancer and primary hyperparathyroidism.
+She was indeed found to have an elevated serum calcitonin level of 229 pg/ml (reference < 5 pg/ml), and ultrasound and fine-needle aspiration findings were consistent with medullary thyroid carcinoma of the right thyroid lobe.
 Her serum intact parathyroid hormone and calcium levels were unremarkable.

-Computed tomography (CT) and magnetic resonance imaging (MRI) are the primary radiologic techniques utilized for imaging normal and abnormal adrenal glands.
-On CT, pheochromocytomas are often well defined from the surrounding tissues and typically demonstrate pre-contrast Hounsfield units of 30-40.
+CT and MRI are the primary radiologic techniques used for imaging normal and abnormal adrenal glands.
+On CT, pheochromocytomas are often well defined from the surrounding tissues and typically demonstrate precontrast Hounsfield units of 30–40.
 Smaller lesions tend to appear simple and solid, while larger lesions may have more cystic characteristics as well as other complex features.
 On MRI, pheochromocytomas have a classic “light-bulb” appearance on T2 weighted images.
 Functional imaging may also be obtained, especially when metastatic disease is a concern.
-The most common method is use of 131 I- and 123 I-metaiodobenzylguanidine (MIBG) which is an analogue of norepinephrine and localizes preferentially to sympathomedullary tissues.6
+The most common method is use of 131 I- and 123 I-metaiodobenzylguanidine (MIBG), which is an analogue of norepinephrine and localizes preferentially to sympathomedullary tissues.6

 Figure 1.
 Transverse view of nodule within right thyroid lobe;